apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ;
 ```

+If you store string word in `train_docs` table,
+please replace `to_ordered_list(r2.wordid, l.pos) as words,` with  `to_ordered_list(l.word, l.pos) as words,`.

 # Create negative sampling table

 Negative sampling is an approximate function of [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
 Here, `negative_table` is used to store word sampling probability for negative sampling.
 `noisePower` is a hyperparameter of noise distribution for negative sampling.
 During word2vec training,
-words sampled this distribution are used for negative examples.
+words sampled from this distribution are used for negative examples.

-To avoid using huge memory space for negative sampling like original implementation and sample fastly from this distribution,
+To avoid using huge memory space for negative sampling like original implementation and remain to sample fastly from this distribution,
 Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).

-## String case

 ```sql
 set hivevar:noisePower=3/4;